automation64/bashlib64/README.md

 ## Overview

-BashLib64 is a **Bash** library intended to provide a simple interface to common OS management use cases:
+BashLib64 is a **Bash** library that provides a simple abstraction layer for developing multi-platform scripts.

 | Module                                                             | Purpose                                            |
 | ------------------------------------------------------------------ | -------------------------------------------------- |